shalivan/shalivan.github.io/_posts/PSY/10-01-01-GameTheory.md

 ### Moves
-Bet
+Bet - change
-Check
+Check - stay in game, no change
-Fold
+Fold -
-Call
+Call - answer to bet
-Check-raise
+Check-raise - The player who checked (in anticipation of others raise) then raises in the same round
+Limp - Playing minimum bet when u  last to act.

 ### Chips
 Chips to start: 20-40 BB for shallow tables to 250+ for deep game